IN THE EVENT of a DISASTER

 In the event of a severe emergency event NNIC will publish regular updates including local info taken from social media on this website.

-In ongoing emergency situations, such as the 2019 bushfire event, posters containing up-to-date information will be posted around the village including outside of the Neighbourhood Centre, the Community Centre and the Nimbin Town Hall.
+In ongoing emergency situations, such as the 2019 bushfire and 2022 flood events, posters containing up-to-date information will be posted around the village including outside of the Neighbourhood Centre, the Community Centre and the Nimbin Town Hall.

 Planning for Disasters